todogroup/osposurvey/2020/questions.md

 * Less than once a month
 * Don’t know

-## Part 7
+## Part 7: Licensing, Compliance and Repos
-39. Does your company require a Contributor License Agreement (CLA) for external contributions to your open source projects? *
+41. Does your company require a Contributor License Agreement (CLA) for external contributions to your open source projects?
 * Yes
 * No
 * Don't know

-40. What is the preferred license for your company's open source projects?*
+42. What is the preferred license for your company's open source projects?
 * MIT
 * BSD 3-clause
 * BSD 2-clause